-The Verbal reasoning section consists of 20 questions per section.
-The Reading Comprehension, Sentence Equivalence and Text Completion questions are targeted to measure the word power, critical reasoning and comprehension skills of the test taker.
+The Verbal Reasoning: This section consists of 20 questions per section.
+The Reading Comprehension, Sentence Equivalence, and Text Completion questions are targeted to measure the word power, critical reasoning, and comprehension skills of the test taker.
 Test takers need to work not on just vocabulary but they also need strategies to deal with these questions.
 The score on this section is reported on a scale of 130-170 in 1 point increments.

-The Quantitative reasoning section consists of 20 questions per section.
-Basic mathematical skills and elementary concepts of algebra, arithmetic and geometry are tested in this section.
+The Quantitative Reasoning: This section consists of 20 questions per section.
+Basic mathematical skills and elementary concepts of algebra, arithmetic, and geometry are tested in this section.
 The Multiple-choice, Numeric Entry and Quantitative Comparison questions require quick thinking and sound application skills that require focused preparation.
 The score on this section is reported on a scale of 130-170 in 1 point increments.

 Unscored and Research sections do not count toward the actual GRE score.
 The unscored section is not identified, is not optional and may appear in any order after the Analytical Writing section.

 All test takers do not get the Research section that can appear at the end of the test.
 This section is identified and is optional.

 To register online or access your GRE account login to https://mygre.ets.org